Skip to main content

 Instructional delivery format:

-Major topics taught in this course include: Holiness, impact of the mitzvos of interpersonal relationships on individuals and on nation, employee/employer relationships, effects of anger, balancing physicality and spirituality, leaders and leadership, hierarchy and unity, thanking G-d for the bad, truth, forgiveness, potential destructiveness of speech.
+Major topics include Holiness, impact of the mitzvos of interpersonal relationships on individuals and on nation, employee/employer relationships, effects of anger, balancing physicality and spirituality, leaders and leadership, hierarchy and unity, thanking G-d for the bad, truth, forgiveness, potential destructiveness of speech.
 Topics may vary.
 Methods of instruction include lecture, discussion and textual preparation.

 Prerequisites: Three courses in Philosophy or Religion.